pablomaiolo/embedded-development/LoRa32_Sensor_Board/README.md

 LoRa32 Sensor Board
 ===================
 This is a battery powered board that features a MPL115A1 absolute pressure sensor, a LSM303C inertial measurement unit (IMU) and a SAM-M8Q GPS module.
 This board also has a battery monitor IC, STC3100, which allows to obtain an estimate of the remaining charge.
 It is meant to be used with TTGO LoRa32 MCU module.
-It is powered by a 3.7 V 2200 mAh 18650 battery.
+The board is powered by a 3.7 V 2200 mAh 18650 battery.

+KiCad version 5.0 design files are supplied.

 TTGO LoRa32
 -----------